prof-tallman/csc228/syllabus.md

 ## Assignments

 ### Homework Assignments
-Homework will be assigned after every class and will be due at the beginning of the next class period.
-Most homework assignments will be worth 10 points each, for a total of roughly 300 points.
+Homework will be assigned after every class to be due at the beginning of the next class period.
+Most homework assignments will be worth 10 points each, totaling roughly 300 points.

 * **Cryptanalysis Assignments**: Crack a series of "intercepted" secret messages that were encrypted with several historic cryptographic algorithms.
 Students are encouraged to use software tools from class but in addition to these computer programs, every puzzle will require critical thinking and puzzle solving skills.

 * **Homework Worksheets**: Complete worksheets that help students to discover and reinforce technical concepts related to the internet and cyber security.

 * **Thank You Letter**: Write a thank you letter to the guest lecture that describes three important things the student learned and expresses appreciation for the guest's time and effort.
 Each letter should be between one or two pages in length.
-The instructor will deliver the letters to the guest.

 * **Security Karaoke**: Find a song that describes or contemplates themes from the course: technology, security, anxiety, or fears.
 Explain how the song wrestles with these issues and why you wanted to share it with the class.
 You do not need to like the song or fully agree with its premise.
 You do not need to sing the song either ;)